-So there you have it, self-release can be performed pre or post exercise without impacting performance, and if you are generally feeling a bit tender or sore.
-I would advise anyone who is unfamiliar with how to perform self-release to consult with your physiotherapist before jumping straight on the trigger ball or foam roller, just to avoid injury.
-They will be able to guide you through where to focus your methods of self-releasing.
+So, there you have it, self-release can be performed pre or post-exercise without impacting performance.
+If you are generally feeling a bit tender or sore, I would advise those who are unfamiliar with how to self-release to consult your physiotherapist before jumping straight on the trigger ball or foam roller, to avoid injury.
+They will be able to inform you where and how to focus your methods of self-releasing.

 If you would like to find out more on self-releasing please contact one of our clinics or visit our website.